14 Bad Career Advice Tips to Avoid (And What To Do Instead)

 Many young professionals think that because they don’t plan to stay at the company for a long time they shouldn’t contribute to a retirement account; however, it’s very easy to do a rollover when you leave the company.
 If your employer offers a match on your retirement account and you don’t take advantage of it, you’re actually getting paid less than you could be.
 You should start saving for retirement as early as possible to take advantage of compound interest, no matter what advice you hear on the contrary.

-When I came to this country by myself, I knew nothing about finances or investments.
+When I came to this country by myself, I knew nothing about finances or investments, says John of Financial Freedom Countdown.
 One of the most common pieces of advice I received was to invest in your 401(k), and that should be enough.

 Maxing out your 401(k) is excellent advice.
 However, when you run the numbers, you will realize that depending only on your 401(k) to fulfill your retirement might not be the best strategy.
 Stocks are highly volatile, and markets frequently experience booms and busts.
 Often the stock markets crash when the economy is contracting, and your job is at risk, and you need the money.